Gates Open: 6:00 PM - Racing Starts: 8:00 PM

 • During a race, Factory Stocks average 60 MPH in the corners and 75 on the straight-a-ways.

 • Factory Stocks use a Hoosier Asphalt Slick Pull off 8"-10" wide racing tire.
-With our track surface, a car will go through an aveage of 8 tires per racing season.
 Rear tires can last around 8 weeks and front tires can last longer.
-Tires cost $25-$35 each.

-• Factory Stocks use 110 octane ($7.50 per gal) or 98 octane pump gas ($2 per gal) fuel.
-On an average night, a Factory STock will go thorugh 5-7 gallons of fuel.
+• Factory Stocks use 110 octane or 98 octane pump gas fuel.
+On an average night, a Factory Stock will go through 5-7 gallons of fuel.

-• Drivers compete in this class for the speed, intense competition, the affordabiltiy of the class, and the opportunity to gain racing skills at a beginner leve.
+• Drivers compete in this class for the speed, intense competition, the affordability of the class, and the opportunity to gain racing skills at a beginner level.

-• Jr. Mini Stocks can range anywhere between $2500-$6000 depending on the type of chassis (car frame) and engine.
+• Jr. Limited's can range anywhere between $2500-$6000 depending on the brand of chassis and engine.

-• During a race, Jr. Mini Stocks can average 55 MPH in the corners and 60 on the straight-a-ways.
+• During a race, Jr. Limited's can average 55 MPH in the corners and 60 on the straight-a-ways.

-• The engines in these cars are 4-cylinder maximum 2399cc engines utilizing a maximum 400 CFM Two Barrel Holley Carburetor.
+• The engines in these cars are 8-cylinder maximum 361 cubic inches.

-• Young drivers age 12-15 may want to compete in this calss to gain experience.
-The class provides intense competition, affordability, and the opportunit to gain racing skills at a beginner leve.
+• Young drivers age 12-16 may want to compete in this class to gain experience.
+The class provides intense competition, affordability, and the opportunity to gain racing skills at a beginner level.

 Winged Sprints